American Airlines Flight 11: Aftermath

 Al-Suqami's passport survived the crash and landed in the street below.
 Soaked in jet fuel, it was picked up by a passerby who gave it to a New York City Police Department (NYPD) detective shortly before the South Tower collapsed.
 Investigators retrieved Mohamed Atta's luggage, which had not been loaded onto the flight.
-The bags contained papers from Atta's studies in Germany and Egypt; Alomari's international driver's license and passport; a videocassette for a Boeing 757 flight simulator; and a folding knife and pepper spray.
+The bags contained papers from Atta's studies in Germany and Egypt; al-Omari's international driver's license and passport; a videocassette for a Boeing 757 flight simulator; and a folding knife and pepper spray.
 They also contained "The Last Night" document, with instructions to the hijackers and preparations for martyrdom and death.
-Further, the bags' contents identified the names of all 19 hijackers for the four crashed, September 11 flights.
+The bags' contents identified the names of all 19 hijackers for the four crashed, September 11 flights.

 In a recording, a few months later in Afghanistan, al-Qaeda's leader, Osama bin Laden, took responsibility for the attack.
 The attack on the World Trade Center exceeded even bin Laden's expectations: he had expected only the floors above the plane strikes to collapse.
 The flight recorders for Flight 11 and Flight 175 were never found.

 The names of Flight 11's crew are on Panel N-74 of the National September 11 Memorial's North Pool.
-The passengers' names are on that panel and four other adjacent ones.
+The passengers' names are on that panel and four adjacent ones.

 After the attacks, the flight number for the scheduled flight on the same route with the same takeoff time was changed, and as of 2024, is flown using an Airbus A321 instead of a Boeing 767.
 An American flag is flown on the jet bridge of gate B32 from which Flight 11 departed Logan Airport.
-An American flag is also flown on the jet bridge of gate 65B at Los Angeles Airport, where Flight 11 was scheduled to arrive.

 In 2002, the first recipients of the annual Madeline Amy Sweeney Award for Civilian Bravery were Sweeney and Ong.
 Ogonowski also received a posthumous award.
 They were all residents of Massachusetts.
 Relatives of all three accepted the awards on their behalf.

 On April 26, 2013, a piece of the wing flap mechanism from a Boeing 767 was discovered wedged between two buildings at Park Place, near where other landing gear parts were found.
 The onboard defibrillator from Flight 11 was found in 2014 during roadworks near Liberty Street.